devchrisd/iLyrics/Readme.txt

 	mysql> grant all on media.* to 'developer'@'localhost';
 	mysql> flush privileges;

-- Run [sitename_iLyrics]/get_mp3?r=1 to scan the audio / lyrics and cover folder to setup database
+- Run [sitename_iLyrics]/iLyrics_controller.php?action=lib_refresh to scan the audio / lyrics and cover folder to setup database

 TODO:

-- edit lyrics, set offset
 - save playlist